netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

   - Flags
 ```

 Labels are what is going to be aggregated on.
 When several flows are recorded with the exact same set of labels, the corresponding metric counter is incremented.
-If any of those label differs from the previously recorded flows, it results in a new time-series that starts at 1.
+If any of those labels differ from the previously recorded flows, it results in a new time-series that starts at 1.

 This list of labels is roughly what we described above, plus the `SrcSubnetLabel` / `DstSubnetLabel` which I'll explain later, and the `Flags` (TCP flags) which we need for flattening+filtering as explained below.